Winona Ryder: 2001–2005: Hiatus

 In 2001, Ryder began a four-year career hiatus.
-Apart from a guest appearance on NBC's sitcom Friends, where she played Rachel's college sorority sister, and a brief cameo in Ben Stiller's comedy Zoolander (2001), she appeared in no new releases in 2001.
+Apart from a guest appearance on NBC's sitcom Friends, playing Rachel's college sorority sister, and a brief cameo in Ben Stiller's comedy Zoolander (2001), she appeared in no new releases in 2001.
 She was scheduled to appear in Lily and the Secret of Planting, but withdrew from the project after being hospitalized for a severe stomach-related disorder in August 2001.

-In December 2001, Ryder was arrested for shoplifting (see below), which made it difficult for her to be insured for further film projects.
-Woody Allen wanted to cast Robert Downey Jr. and Ryder in his film Melinda and Melinda (2003), but was unable to do so because "I couldn't get insurance on them ...
+In December 2001, Ryder was arrested for shoplifting, which made it difficult for her to be insured for further film projects.
+After her courtroom appearances in Marc Jacobs clothes were noted in the media, she appeared in Jacobs' Spring 2003 advertising campaign.

+Woody Allen wanted to cast Robert Downey Jr. and Ryder in his film Melinda and Melinda (2004), but was unable to do so because "I couldn't get insurance on them ...
 We couldn't get bonded.
 The completion bonding companies would not bond the picture unless we could insure them. ...
 We were heartbroken because I had worked with Winona before [on Celebrity] and thought she was perfect for this and wanted to work with her again."

-In 2002, Ryder appeared in two movies, filmed before her arrest.
-The first was a romantic comedy titled Mr. Deeds with Adam Sandler, grossing over $126 million in the United States alone.
-The film was not a critical success, however; British film critic Philip French described it as a terrible film, saying that "remakes are often bad, but this one was particularly bad."
-The second film was the science fiction drama Simone in which she portrayed a glamorous star who is replaced by a computer simulated actress due to the clandestine machinations of a director, portrayed by her Looking for Richard costar Al Pacino.
+In 2002, Ryder appeared in two movies filmed before her arrest.
+The first was a romantic comedy, Mr. Deeds, with Adam Sandler, grossing over $126 million in the United States alone.
+The film was not a critical success; film critic Philip French called it a terrible film, saying that "remakes are often bad, but this one was particularly bad."
+The second film was the science fiction drama Simone, in which she portrayed a glamorous star who is replaced by a computer simulated actress due to the clandestine machinations of a director, portrayed by Al Pacino.
 On May 18, 2002, Ryder hosted Saturday Night Live.
 In 2005, Ryder co-produced and co-narrated the documentary The Day My God Died (2004) with Tim Robbins, which focuses on international child sex trafficking.